SirBugs/endext/README.md

 - (1.0.3) :: removing duplicates
 - (1.0.4) :: RegexGrep with this.fetch(this.url("X") && short the urls filtering functionality
 - (1.0.5) :: flag for single url -u or urls list -l && flag for public the urls -p && flag for output -o
+- (1.0.6) :: revampig the whole structure, adding silence flag and making it faster

 # Credits:

-This tool was written in Golang 1.19.4, Made with all love in Egypt! <3
+This tool was written in Golang, With all love in Egypt! <3

 Twitter@SirBagoza , Github@SirBugs